Dual (grammatical number): Sanskrit

-In Sanskrit adjectives are treated the same as nouns as far as case declensions are concerned.
+In Sanskrit, adjectives are treated the same as nouns as far as case declensions are concerned.
 As for pronouns, the same rules apply, except for a few special forms used in some cases.

 Verbs have distinct dual forms in the three persons in both the ātmanepada and parasmaipada forms of verbs.
 For instance, the root pac meaning "to cook", takes the following forms in the dual number of the present tense, called laṭ lakāra:

-(Note that in Sanskrit, the order of the persons is reversed.)
+(In Sanskrit, the order of the persons is reversed.)

 The one exception to the rigidness about dual number is in the case of the pronoun asmad (I/we): Sanskrit grammar permits one to use the plural number for asmad even if the actual number of objects denoted is one or two (this is similar to the "royal we").
 For example, while ahaṃ bravīmi, āvāṃ brūvaḥ and vayaṃ brūmaḥ are respectively the singular, dual and plural forms of "I say" and "we say", vayaṃ brūmaḥ can be used in the singular and dual sense as well.

 Greek

 The dual can be found in Ancient Greek Homeric texts such as the Iliad and the Odyssey, although its use is only sporadic, owing as much to artistic prerogatives as dictional and metrical requirements within the hexametric meter.
-There were only two distinct forms of the dual in Ancient Greek.
+There were only two distinct forms of the dual in Ancient Greek: the nominative-accusative-vocative and the genitive-dative.

-In classical Greek, the dual was all but lost, except in the Attic dialect of Athens, where it persisted until the fifth century BC.
-Even in this case, its use depended on the author and certain stock expressions.
+By the fifth century BC, the dual had been lost in some dialects, and had become rare in those that retained it.
+In the Attic dialect of Athens (which formed the basis of Classical Greek), its use depended on the author, and it was generally limited to certain fossilized expressions.
+The dual fell out of use entirely by the fourth century BC, with the exception of the occasional intentional archaism.

 In Koine Greek and Modern Greek, the only remnant of the dual is the numeral for "two", δύο, dýo, which has lost its genitive and dative cases (both δυοῖν, dyoīn) and retains its nominative/accusative form.
 Thus it appears to be undeclined in all cases.
 Nevertheless, Aristophanes of Byzantium, the foremost authority of his time (early 2nd century BC) on grammar and style, and a staunch defender of "proper" High Attic tradition, admonishes those who write [δυσί (dysí) (dative, plural number) rather than the "correct" δυοῖν (dyoīn) (dative, dual number).